 WICED Studio is installed, by default, in C:/Users/<UserName>/AppData/Local/WICED.
 As a part of installing WICED Studio, an SDK workspace is created, by default, in C:/Users/<UserName>/My Documents/WICED/WICED-Studio-<version>/43xxx_Wi-Fi.
 The SDK Workspace is where you will create your projects.
 Note that a new set of SDK Workspace files is created for each version of WICED Studio that you install.
 If you install a newer version of WICED Studio, your projects from the previous version will still be available in the SDK Workspace location associated with that previous version of WICED Studio.
 You have to copy them over manually if you want to access them in the new version.

 Once installed, WICED Studio will show up in Windows under Start > All Programs > Cypress > WICED-Studio.
+The first time you open WICED Studio, you will be asked for which platform you want to use.
+We will use 43xxx_Wi-Fi for this class, but if you used a different selection don’t worry – you can change it easily from inside the tool using the dropdown menu.